-“Pragulic is a social enterprise that challenge the stereotypes associated with homelessness by enabling people to experience the world from a homeless perspective.”
+“Pragulic is a social enterprise that challenges the stereotypes associated with homelessness by enabling people to experience the world from a homeless perspective.”

 Pragulic was founded in 2012 by a group of university students.
-Since then, tens of thousands of people have had the opportunity to see Prague through the eyes of the formerly homeless guides, follow the route the guides have created themselves, and get closely acquainted with the difficulties of life on the streets.
+Since then, tens of thousands of people have had the opportunity to see Prague through the eyes of the formerly homeless guides, following the route the guides have created themselves and getting closely acquainted with the difficulties of life on the streets.

 Athens – Shedia Invisible Tours